Q 1: What are you trying to ultimately accomplish with your writings?

 A: No. I want to help individuals to develop their philosophical capacities and match their insights about happiness to their potential.
 In that process, one cannot help venturing across substantive aspects that are inherent in the nature of humans and the world beyond.
 These aspects are matters of science rather than opinion.
 Other philosophies may take issue with some of the results at which I arrive.
 Even I have struggled with some of my conclusions because of certain precepts I had previously been led to accept.
 But in the end, it does not matter what we would like to think or believe without thinking.
 Our refusal to deal with reality will hold us back and may lead to tragic results for us and others.
 My proposals provoke readers to seriously address the issue of happiness and to justify their conceptions, including their political positions.
 I encourage and assist people to open their eyes and look intensely at themselves and their world.
-I am confident that, once that occurs, readers will proceed to their own conclusions of whether the insights I offer are correct or not.
+I am confident that, once this occurs, readers will proceed to their own conclusions of whether the insights I offer are correct or not.

 A: I did everything myself.
 I don’t think one can claim to have written a book entirely unless one has written it in the words in which it is published.
 But I did all this work for more reasons than pride of authorship.
 Editing forced me to critically review my writing and led me to innumerable additional discoveries and increased depth of consideration.
 It also helped me to eliminate distractions and clarify content.
 I drew additional advantages from developing a table of contents as my writing progressed.
 The requirement of naming chapters succinctly, organizing them into sections and parts, and creating a sequence of subjects gave me irreplaceable inspiration.
 Finally, preparing an index helped me to an almost equal extent.
 It assisted me to implement consistency and forced me to define terms and consider their relationship.
 The book would not be anywhere near its level of accomplishment if I had delegated any of these tasks.

 A: Writers might be hurried because they want to share their findings and thoughts or because they run out of patience.
 Further, their resources might influence a decision to publish before a work has sufficiently matured.
 I resisted these causes and did not rest until I was reasonably certain that what I had written was the best I could accomplish for now.
 There is always room for improvement and I could go on developing my ideas and refining my writing.
 But I did not want to delay publishing it any longer because I think it has matured to a level where it can make a positive difference for individuals and for humanity.
 I regard my ideas like children that I hope will develop further after they leave home.
 Although I have done my best to raise and prepare them, they will have to go out into the world to prove themselves, become fully rounded, and unfold a life of their own.
 I am ready to see that happen.
 I know that the scope of my work presents many opportunities for additional inquiries, and I want to go on exploring and writing about such subjects.
-Only, that will have to be in the form of supplements whose specificity would have interfered with the developmental flow and possibly the comprehension of my writing at this time.
+Only, this will have to be in the form of supplements whose specificity would have interfered with the developmental flow and possibly the comprehension of my writing at this time.

-In this manner, my quotes and poems and my music continue the intent of my main work.
+In this manner, my quotes and poems continue the intent of my main work.
 Their function is to make readers think and feel, look more intensely into their concerns, and find motivation and understanding for a better life.
 In this capacity, they can be helpful in two ways.
 Their illustrations can serve as an introduction into my philosophy for someone who is not quite ready to commit to reading Philosophy of Happiness.
 But they may also help people to get in touch with their self, gain better clarity about their pains, needs, wishes, hopes, responsibilities, and fears, and develop their own philosophy.
 Since that is the focus of Philosophy of Happiness, its readers may derive particular benefit from my quotes and poems.

 The genesis and function of the essays in Philosophic Reflections are similar.
 However, they have the luxury of expanding thoughts into more thorough considerations.
 Also, they contain more autobiographical aspects that describe my approach to philosophy and philosophical writing.

-A: After writing, editing, proofreading, formatting, and designing Philosophy of Happiness in its hardcover, paperback, and e-book versions, as well as preparing an on-line index and this website, I found little reason to involve a publisher.
+A: One reason was that I wanted to learn the entire process involved in writing and publishing.
+I believed then and still believe that an author's direct involvement in all stages of producing a book makes for a more thought-out result.
+And I enjoyed the technical and aesthetic challenges as well.
+Writing, editing, proofreading, formatting, and designing Philosophy of Happiness in its hardcover, paperback, and e-book versions, as well as preparing an on-line index and this website, I found little reason to involve a publisher.
 After acquiring and/or solidifying these skills, the preparation and publication of my subsequent books were familiar.
 A competent publisher might have helped with appropriate marketing and placement.
 I believe, though, that my work will in time find a readership based on its merit, the recommendation by people who read it, the information I provide about it on my website, and some publicity efforts I can personally undertake.

-© 2013-2017 BY MARTIN JANELLO
+© 2013-2023 BY MARTIN JANELLO